solariumphp/solarium/docs/queries/extract-query.md

 ### Extracting from other sources

-Extract queries can also take a stream URL or a file pointer resource instead of the name of a local file.
+Extract queries can also take a stream URL or a stream resource instead of the name of a local file.

 Remote streaming is disabled by default.
 Consult the reference guide on [Content Streams](https://solr.apache.org/guide/solr/latest/indexing-guide/content-streams.html) for more info.